BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <hr/>

-More about the plot of My Side of the Mountain:
+More on the plot of My Side of the Mountain:
 <blockquote>
 <p>Sam Gribley is a 12-year-old boy who intensely dislikes living in his parents' cramped New York City apartment with his eight brothers and sisters.
 He decides to run away to his great-grandfather's abandoned farm in the Catskill Mountains to live in the wilderness.
 The novel begins in the middle of Sam's story, with Sam huddled in his treehouse home in the forest during a severe blizzard.
 Frightful, Sam's pet peregrine falcon, and The Baron, a weasel, share the home with him.
 In a flashback, Sam reminisces about how he came to be there.</p>